Nam phrik: Selected types

 Types of nam phrik vary according to the ingredients, the preparation and the region.
-Some may include tamarind, green mango, galangal, lemongrass, and/or mushrooms and even ingredients such as frog.
+Some may include tamarind, green mango, galangal, lemongrass or mushrooms and even ingredients such as frog.
 If fish paste is used, it may be made in a variety of ways, by mincing dried, boiled, grilled or salted fish, or by using fish roe.
 In Isan, pla ra, giving an intense flavor, is often used.
 Some types of nam phrik may be sweetened with sugar.
 A Thai cook book from 1974 lists over 100 different recipes.
 Among the most widespread varieties, the following deserve mention: